 This chapter is dedicated to SH, as a very small way to show my thanks for all the support you show me in chasing my dream!

-The gold and red hangings trembled in the faint breeze from the window.
-A tally of scratches marked the frame above his head.
+The gold and red hangings trembled in the faint breeze from the window, fluttering against the tally-marked the frame above his head.
 A dull rustle of clothes and sheets drifted from beyond his gaudy curtain.

-‘Did you manage to get any of your essay done after I went to bed?’
+‘Did you manage to get any of your essays done after I went to bed?’
 Neville’s voice carried through the hangings.

 ‘No.’ Harry pulled his robes on and dragged himself out of bed.
 A faint ache sapped his limbs.